reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

    :width: 400

 Please note,
-all of the images are stored in the
+all of the images are stored in
 their own directory.
 In this case it would be, *METplus/docs/Contributors_Guide/figure/*.
 In the Contributor's Guide, the beginning of the